liudan111/PLM-interact/README.md

 ## PLM-interact training and evaluation
 The efficient batch size is 128, which is equal to  batch_size_train * gradient_accumulation_steps * the number of gpus

+Required Input (--train_filepath,--dev_filepath, --test_filepath): A CSV file with the following three columns:
+    query: The sequence of the first protein.
+    text: The sequence of the second protein.
+    label: The ground truth label, where 1 indicates a positive interaction and 0 indicates a negative one.

 ### (1) PLM-interact training with mask loss and binary classification loss optimize
 ```